 Leap-second problem with older GPS receivers

 This announcement was originally posted in 2005.
-Some links have been updated and the times used in the examples have been changed to reflect the upcoming June, 2012 leap-second.
+Some links have been updated and the times used in the examples have been changed to reflect a more recent (June, 2015) leap-second.

 Important notice about Trimble Lassen GPS receivers

 There is a timing problem with Trimble Lassen SQ GPS receiver modules, described in this Trimble product advisory.